Indie Author, Artist, & Resident Grandma

 The Prince of Starlight

-An outbreak of strange curses and a kingdom in chaos…
+An outbreak of strange curses.
+A kingdom in chaos.

-Swords, and opinions clash as Yoshi and Cricket work together to solve the mysteries that surround them.
-But they must set aside their differences—and budding feelings—to find the culprit before the perpetrator can launch their next attack on Lunette and plunge the kingdom into darkness.
+Swords and opinions clash as Cricket, and Ignacia work together to solve the mysteries that surround them.
+But they must set aside their differences to find the culprit before the perpetrator can launch their next attack on Lunette and plunge the kingdom into darkness.

 Lou's Published works

 A tale of espionage, lavender hair, and pineapples.

 Welcome to Daiwynn where magic is dangerous, but hope is more dangerous still.